AdebayoEmmanuel/simple_shell/README.md

 # simple_shell
 I am writing my own UNIX command line interpreter as part of doing hard things at ALX Africa

+## Quick start:
+Clone this repository to your local machine and run `./shell`

 ### Project details
 -----